-Best bet management of ameliorated non-wetting soils for the Geraldton Port Zone (GPZ)
+best bet management of ameliorated non-wetting soils for the geraldton port zone (GPZ)

-This project will be looking closely at the impact of soil cultivation practices, which have been adopted to mitigate water repellency, on the interactions of potassium and nitrogen within the soil profile.
-Sites were selected based on prior farmer knowledge that non-wetting was an issue at the site and, have used a cultivation practice to mitigate this.
+This project will be looking closely at the impact of soil cultivation practices, which have been adopted to mitigate water repellency, on the interactions of potassium (K) and nitrogen (N) within the soil profile.
+Sites were selected based on prior farmer knowledge that non-wetting was an issue at the site and have accordingly used a cultivation practice to mitigate this.
 The sites selected have either been mouldboard ploughed or spaded, approximately 2-4 years prior to establishment of this trial.
 The purpose of this cultivation time gap is to investigate the effects of a settling cultivated soil on nutrient availability.
 It is understood that cultivation practices can release an uneven ‘burst’ of nutrients throughout the soil profile, leading to potential nutrient deficiencies or toxicities in the first season after cultivation.
-While this is widely understood, yet difficult to measure, it is the settling period greater than one season out of cultivation, which requires further research and development.
+While this is widely understood, yet difficult to measure, it is the settling period greater than one season out of cultivation which requires further research and development.

 The outcomes of this trial will provide new rules of thumb on nutrition rates and application methods, on a range of soil types, influenced by cultivation practice.